 - The state of Arizona, a county, or other governmental subdivision may also be liable for failing to properly design or properly repair an Arizona road or highway.

 Speak With a Scottsdale Truck Accident Attorney Near You

 Truck accidents can cause spinal cord damage, traumatic brain injuries, paralysis, nerve damage, broken bones, internal bleeding, and many other types of harm that can change your life forever.
 Injured truck accident victims are entitled to compensation for their physical pain, emotional suffering, disfigurement, scarring, lost wages, medical bills, and property damage.
-To speak with an experienced Arizona truck accident lawyer who will guide you through the legal process and prepare your case for a jury trial or negotiate fair settlements, please contact Amar Esq.
-PLLC, at 480.802.8232.
-You can also schedule a free consultation by competing our contact form.
-We take truck accident cases on a contingency fee basis.
+Contact 480-802-8232 to speak with a truck accident lawyer who will guide you through the legal process and prepare your case for a jury trial or negotiate fair settlements.
+Our firm takes truck accident cases on a contingency fee basis.